 Just as with an ACL tear, you may hear a popping sound when the injury occurs.

-Some of the most common symptoms of an MCL tear include:
+Some of the most common symptoms of an MCL tear include the following:

 - Pain on the inner side of the knee